“Blessed are the poor in spirit, for theirs is the kingdom of heaven. Blessed are those who mourn, for they shall be comforted.” (Matthew 5:3-4)

 Perhaps as you’ve read this message God has opened your eyes to your condition and you realize that you are unclean before Him.
 Perhaps you’ve begun to mourn over your condition and realize that you are truly poor.
 If this is the case, God is willing and waiting to welcome you Home.
 Go to Him and find deliverance from your sins!

-Excerpt from the book Sermons on THE Sermon: Studies on the Sermon on the Mount by Jon Earls.
+Excerpt from Sermons on THE Sermon: Studies on the Sermon on the Mount.

 Quarles, Sermon on the Mount, 2.